Git Under the Hood, How it Actually Works

 .git/objects/95/62e8b2802fe9b2ea5764741c19f37847cb8acf

-So Git doesn’t store filenames — just file contents.
-The link between names and blobs comes later (in trees).
+So Git doesn’t store filenames but file contents.
+The link between names and blobs?
+There comes, Trees.

 A tree object represents the structure of a directory.
 Each entry in a tree object maps a filename to: